 I Love My Friends, But It Feels Like They Don't Love Me

 On the other hand, you could be experiencing conflicts with friends and don't know where to turn.
 Maybe you give more than you get in your relationships.
-No matter the circumstance, there may be ways to find support and reconnect with friends or decide that your friends might not be healthy for you.
+No matter the circumstance, there may be ways to find support and reconnect with old friends.
+You may also decide that the people you considered “real friends” might not be healthy for you.

 Friends Not Staying In Touch

 Life might get busy for some friends.
 Friendships may not be the top priority in someone's mind.
 Additionally, friendships might not last long-term.
-The feeling of being ghosted or ignored by a friend over time can still hurt, even if you understand the cause.
+The feeling of being ghosted or ignored by someone you considered a “true friend” can still hurt, even if you understand the cause.

 It could be that your friend is going through a transition preoccupying them.
-They might be experiencing something challenging and worry that reaching out could be too much for you.
+They might feel upset about a situation they are dealing with and worry that reaching out could be too much for you.
 If you are unsure of the status of a friendship, consider asking your friend.
 You can try the following methods:

 If they continue to leave you on "read," ghost you, or ignore you, it may mean that the friendship is not double-sided or healthy.
-As healthy relationships are essential for physical and mental health, deciding to end the friendship may be beneficial.
+As healthy relationships are essential for physical and mental health, deciding to end a toxic friendship may be beneficial.

 Feeling Unrequited Platonic Love

-Even if you have healthy self-esteem, you might feel that your love and care for your friends are unrequited.
-If your friend makes rude jokes, arguments keep popping up, or your plans with them keep getting canceled at the last minute, you might feel pushed aside.
+Even if you have healthy self-esteem, you might feel anxious about unrequited platonic love between you and your friends.
+If someone you consider a close friend makes rude jokes, arguments keep popping up, or your plans with them keep getting canceled at the last minute, you might feel pushed aside.
 You could also find that you put a lot of effort into your friendships, check in with them often, offer emotional support, and do not receive the same effort back.
+You may also feel that some friends will only seek you out when it’s to their own advantage.
 In these cases, it could be valuable to reconsider the friendship and how healthy it has been for you.

-Just as a romantic relationship can require commitment and respect to flourish, a lasting friendship may require respectful communication to stay healthy.
+Just as a romantic relationship can require commitment and respect for both parties to feel secure, a lasting friendship may require respectful communication to stay healthy.
 Think through how you communicate and when you last had a pleasant, sincere conversation with your friend.
 Have they acted unkindly, dismissive, or rude toward you?
+Do you often hope they would treat you with more kindness?
 If so, it might mean the friendship is unhealthy.